-In addition to these questions, the survey asks respondents about labor market decisions.
+In a fourth step, the survey additionally asks respondents about labor market decisions.
 This latter set of questions includes an open-ended answer option, which aims to record any further decisions that survey respondents might offer but were not included into the set of possible answer choices.

-The overall order of the experiment can be summarized as follows:
+Overall, the order of the experiment can be summarized as follows:

-Prior Inflation: Inflation expectations wording 1 ("Indirect measure of inflation expectations question") 1.b Prior Wages: Income growth expectations wording 1 ("Income over the next year question")

-2. Information Treatment or Control

-- 3.a Posterior Inflation: Inflation expectations wording 2 ("Prices in general inflation expectations question") - 3.b Posterior Wages: Income growth expectations 2 ("Income December 2022-December 2023 question") - 4.
+- 1.a Prior Inflation: Inflation expectations wording 1 ("Indirect measure of inflation expectations question") - 1.b Prior Wages: Income growth expectations wording 1 ("Income over the next year question") - 2.
+Information Treatment or Control - 3.a Posterior Inflation: Inflation expectations wording 2 ("Prices in general inflation expectations question") - 3.b Posterior Wages: Income growth expectations 2 ("Income December 2022-December 2023 question") - 4.
 Actions: Options about labor market outcomes question